This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 The front entrance area is in adequate condition.
 The exterior and interior light fixtures are operable.

-The rear entrance is also in adequate condition.
-The exterior light is operable.
+The rear entrances are also in adequate condition.
+The exterior lights are operable.

 HALLWAY